magicmatatjahu/adi/README.md

 - Handle onInit in async mode
 - Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
 Next to type, parameterKey and index in the meta ADI should store also the static annotations?
-- Think about creating modules from exports which is not imported, so they are not created before exporting
+- Think about creating modules from exports which is not imported, so they are not created before exporting - problem is with proxy modules, in other words how to check on graph resolution that given export must be created as new injector, not export providers from it - maybe by new field `create` or by changing shape of exported module in `exports` array?

 - Add initialization of all injectors (even new Injector([])) to the `.build` method.
 - Maybe passing factory to scope and create instance in scope (like in Java) is better option than context? - rething if Context is needed.
 - Think how to ensure the session for onDestroy hooks to pass it in the `onDestroy` factory
-- Create placeholder parent session in `injector.get` function

-React:
-- Fix problem with ProtoInjector - when ProtInjector is created, before it should point to the parent from context - it must point to the parent before creating, so it jmust be inside React context when ProtoInjector is creating

 ## IMPLEMENTED